surifirstpin/biplus_documentation/docs/DatabaseConnection.md

  If  Bi+ is connected to your database without using SSH tunnel,you can go ahead with Database Configuration.

-If you want Bi+ connecting through SSH tunnel with same database host,you need to provide the following information to BiPlus analyst:
+If you want to conneBi+ connecting through SSH tunnel with same database host,you need to provide the following information to BiPlus analyst:
 - IP address or DNS name of the database server
 - SSH port of the database server
 - Database port number